 Funded by the CHI Program, this Community Internship will assist those nonprofits and businesses that focus directly on addressing public health issues or health disparities in underserved, socially and economically challenged communities.

 The CHI Community Internships are offered in the summer (late May - August).

 Internship proposals may cover topical areas of Public Health, Community Health Education, Social Work, Population Health Coordination, Nursing Care/Management, Health/Medical Research, Feasibility Study, Program Evaluation and Measurement, Program Development and Community Outreach.

 Students participating in the Community Internships are full-time graduate students enrolled in the University of Minnesota, School of Public Health, School of Social Work, School of Medicine and Nursing.
 Students may use these internships to fulfill field and applied learning experience degree requirements.

 The CHI Program Manager receives applications from qualifying organizations and students, then matches them based on skill set, work and volunteer experience, classroom knowledge, etc.

-NOTE: The student and organization may also come already matched with a joint internship proposal, but each must submit their own application and request to work with each other.
+The student and organization may also come already matched with a joint internship proposal, but each must submit their own application and request to work with each other.

 For more information, please contact: